hikmeterz/InfixToPostfixPolynomial/README.md

 - `Node.java`: Defines the node structure used in the linked list.
 - `LinkedList.java`: Implements the linked list structure to store polynomial terms.
 - `Stack.java`: Implements the stack structure to manage the conversion and evaluation process.
-- `Homework1.java`: Main class to handle the conversion from infix to postfix notation and the evaluation of the postfix expression.
+- `Main.java`: Main class to handle the conversion from infix to postfix notation and the evaluation of the postfix expression.

 ## Algorithm Explanation